MarioVilas/winappdbg/doc/source/Helpers.rst

 The functions from the **Color** static class allow your scripts to write colored text to the console.

-Tipically you'll make a call to the **can_use_colors** function to determine if it's possible to write text with colors.
+Typically you'll make a call to the **can_use_colors** function to determine if it's possible to write text with colors.
 This is necessary because color output only works with a real console - if the user has redirected the output to a file or a pipe, trying to use colors will cause an exception to be raised.

 The following functions set the console text color: